Leading Geneticists Say Research Shows Transfusions Of Young Blood Could Stave Off Illness In Older Patients

 With Dracula managing to prolong his life after drinking the blood of his young victims, science is not far behind Bram Stoker’s fictional character as scientists now claim new research has shown that transfusions of young blood may actually help to stave off serious illness in older patients.

-Leading geneticist Dame Linda Partridge from University College London has just published research which suggests that young blood could actually prevent people from developing diseases like heart disease, cancer and dementia, according to the Daily Mail.
+Leading geneticist Dame Linda Partridge from University College London has just published research which suggests that young blood could actually prevent people from developing diseases like heart disease, cancer, and dementia, according to the Daily Mail.

 Dame Partridge’s research is helping to create a whole new wave of medicine that is working to keep people younger and disease-free, with start-ups like Ambrosia, which is based in San Francisco, already conducting human trials on patients.